• Coronavirus Advice for Staff

 • Confusion over term dates.

 Any problems with regular attendance are best sorted out between school, your parent/guardian and you.
-If you are reluctant to attend parent/guardians should not condone your absence or give in to pressure to excuse you from attending school, they must contact school immediately to discuss.
+If you are reluctant to attend, your parent/guardians should not condone your absence or give in to pressure to excuse you from attending school, they must contact school immediately to discuss.

 Medical Evidence